3miki/good-job/README.md

 ### How to set up

 Step 1: Install dependancies
-1. Download Package and Dependency Manager [(PDM)](https://pdm-project.org/en/latest/) package to organise package and versions.
+1. Download Package and Dependency Manager [(uv)](https://docs.astral.sh/uv/getting-started/installation/) package to organise package and versions.

 The commands below are some of options you can use for installation in terminal.
-(Check more options on PDM website)
+(Check more options on UV website)

-`brew install pdm` or
-`pip install --user pdm`
+mac: `curl -LsSf https://astral.sh/uv/install.sh | sh`

-2. Run this command to install all dependancies in terminal.
+1. Run this command to install all dependancies in terminal.

-`pdm install`
+`uv sync`

 3. [Option] How to add packages or dependancies (add one by one)

-`pdm add <package name>`
+`uv add <package name>`

 Step 2: Set environment variables